joebew42/ex_chat/README.md

 ### DOING

-- As a `ChatRoom` I can notify of new messages to all the subscribed `UserSession`s
+- The module `ChatRooms` should be reorganized like the `UserSessions`

 ### TODO

-- The module `ChatRooms` should be reorganized like the `UserSessions`
+- `ChatRoomWebSocketHandler` should collaborate only with `UserSessions`
-- Enhancement: Think if it could be useful to use `Mox` instead of `Mock`
   - As a `UserSession` I can join a chatroom
   - As a `UserSession` I can send messages to a chatroom
-- Think about to rename or remove `UserSessions.send` (it could be renamed in `UserSessions.notify` ???)
+  - At the end we can remove the `ChatRooms` as a collaborator
+- Enhancement: Think if it could be useful to use `Mox` instead of `Mock`
 - Think about to rename `ExChat.Supervisor` in `ExChat.Application`
 - We may have to think to store the `user_id` of the user in the `state` of the `ChatRoomsWebSocketHandler`
 - When I join a chat room as an identified user I want to read my user name in the welcome message